osctl - command line interface for container management.

 Show help message. |

-is used, the TUI is replaced by JSON
+-j, --json is used, the TUI is replaced by JSON

 being periodically printed on standard output.
 Every line describing resource

-usage at the time of writing. ct top
+usage at the time of writing. ct top with JSON output can be manually

-refreshed by sending it SIGUSR1
+refreshed by sending it SIGUSR1. -r, --rate n

 Refresh rate in seconds, defaults to 1 second.